Chevrolet Corvette: Fourth generation (C4; 1984–1996)

 The fourth-generation Corvette was the first complete redesign of the Corvette since 1963.
 Production was to begin for the 1983 model year, but quality issues and part delays resulted in only 43 prototypes for the 1983 model year produced that were never sold.
-All of the 1983 prototypes were destroyed or serialized as 1984 model year except one with a white exterior, medium blue interior, L83 350 ci, 205 hp V8, and 4-speed automatic transmission.
+All of the 1983 prototypes were destroyed or serialized as 1984 model year except one white example with a medium blue interior.
 After extensive testing and modifications were completed, it was initially retired as a display sitting in an external wall over the Bowling Green Assembly Plant's employee entrance.
-Later this only surviving 1983 prototype was removed, restored, and is now on display at the National Corvette Museum in Bowling Green, Kentucky.
+Later this only surviving 1983 prototype was removed, restored, and put on display at the National Corvette Museum in Bowling Green, Kentucky.
 It is still owned by GM.
 On February 12, 2014, it was nearly lost to a sinkhole which opened up under the museum.
 Eight other Corvettes were severely damaged.

 Regular fourth generation production began on January 3, 1983; the 1984 model year and delivery to customers began in March 1983.
-The 1984 model carried over the 350 cuin L83 slightly more powerful (5 hp) "Crossfire" V8 engine from the final 1982 third-generation model.
+The 1984 model carried over the 350 cuin L83 "Crossfire" V8 engine from the final 1982 third-generation model.
 New chassis features were aluminum brake calipers and an all-aluminum suspension for weight savings and rigidity.
 The new one-piece Targa top had no center reinforcement.
-Retractable headlights continued to be used, but they were now single units, which were last used in 1957.
+Retractable headlights continued to be used, but became single units, which had been last used in 1957.
 A new electronic dashboard with digital liquid crystal displays for the speedometer and tachometer was standard.
 Beginning in 1985, the 230 hp L98 engine with tuned port fuel injection became the standard engine.

-September 1984 through 1988 Corvettes were available with a "4+3" transmission designed by Doug Nash - a 4-speed manual coupled to an automatic overdrive on the top three gears.
+September 1984 through 1988 Corvettes were available with a "4+3" transmission designed by Doug Nash - a four-speed manual coupled to an automatic overdrive on the top three gears.
 It was devised to help the Corvette meet U.S. fuel economy standards.
 Since 1981 (when it was last offered), a manual transmission returned to the Corvette starting with production in late 1984.
-The transmission proved to be problematic and was replaced by a modern ZF 6-speed manual transmission in 1989.
+The transmission proved to be problematic and was replaced by a modern ZF six-speed manual transmission in 1989.

 In 1986, the second Corvette Indy Pace Car was released.
 It was the first convertible Corvette since 1975.
 A Center High Mounted Signal Light (CHMSL) – a third center brake light – was added in 1986 to comply with safety regulations.
 While the color of the pace car used in the race was yellow, all 1986 convertibles also had an Indy 500 emblem mounted on the console, making any color a "pace car edition".
 In 1987, the B2K twin-turbo option became available from the factory.
 The Callaway Corvette was a Regular Production Option (RPO B2K).
 The B2K option coexisted in 1990 and 1991 with the ZR-1 option, which then replaced it.
 Early B2Ks produced 345 hp and 450 lbft; later versions boasted 450 hp and 613 lbft.